 There are several forms of community meetings for opiate abusers, including Narcotics Anonymous and the SMART Recovery program.
 In most cases, the addicts are allowed to listen to other addicts share their stories, and they’re encouraged to share stories of their own.
 The meetings are often somewhat informal, and often, there are no fees or dues associated with attendance.
 These meetings can have a profound impact on the life of an addict.
 For example, according to an article published in the journal Drug and Alcohol Dependence, people who attended Narcotics Anonymous meetings on a regular basis were more likely to stay sober than people who did not.
 It’s clear that this model tends to help people.

 In most cases, rehabilitation programs begin when opiate detoxification ends.
 The addict has no drugs in his or her system and has agreed to enter a treatment program to continue the work of recovery.
 Then, the addict begins participating in one-on-one sessions with a counselor and attending group meetings.
 Sometimes, the addict is living in a facility for these treatments.
 In other cases, the addict lives at home and goes through these treatments on an outpatient basis.

+While the addict is working hard on these therapies, the family has a strong role to play.
 According to a study published in the journal Substance Abuse and Misuse, people who tend to succeed in rehabilitation programs have jobs and strong family ties.
-Families may feel helpless when it comes to providing support, but there are some concrete steps families can take, including:

 - Removing all drugs from the house.
 Opiate addicts can obtain a similar high from prescription painkillers, so those drugs remain a strong temptation.
 It’s best to remove that temptation altogether.